-680 Appendix A: Image data processing
+Appendix A: Image data processing

-An image has several properties which may affect the algorithm performance compared to the use of the raw wind speed data:
+An image has several properties which may affect the algorithm performance compared to the use of the raw wind speed data.

-- Image resolution in dots-per-inch (dpi): the resolution of 72 dpi transforms an original data point into an image pixel as 1-to-1 approximately.
+- 1. Image resolution in dots per inch (dpi).
+The resolution of 72 dpi transforms an original data point into an image pixel as one-to-one approximately.
 Higher resolution increases the number of pixels per data point.
-Lower resolution merges several data points into one pixel. - Colormap: the ATS method relies on the image grayscale intensity as an input.
-A non-grayscale image can be desaturated, but the colormap of the original image then should be sequential rather than perceptually uniform or diverging.
-For the latter, the conversion to the grayscale gradually reduces the contrast between high and low values making the wake identification impossible.
-Additionally, several grayscale colormaps exist.
-Depending on the colormap, the intensity histogram of an image may shift to the left or right compared to the raw data.
-We observed this effect when the 'Greys' colormap of the Python Matplotlib library was used.
-This colormap emphasizes light tones; as a result, the intensity histogram peak slightly shifts to the right, although the general shape of the peak is preserved (Fig. A1).
-The colormaps 'binary' or 'gray' from the same library return the result that follows the original data. - 3.
-Image intensity: as processed by Python, the values are rounded up to second digits and some are assigned to different bins compared to the original data.
+Lower resolution merges several data points into one pixel. - 2.
+Color map.
+The ATS method relies on the image grayscale intensity as an input.
+A non-grayscale image can be desaturated, but the color map of the original image then should be sequential rather than perceptually uniform or diverging.
+For the latter, the conversion to the grayscale gradually reduces the contrast between high and low values, making the wake identification impossible.
+Additionally, several grayscale color maps exist.
+Depending on the color map, the intensity histogram of an image may shift to the left or right compared to the raw data.
+We observed this effect when the "Greys" color map of the Python Matplotlib (Caswell et al., 2021) library was used.
+This color map emphasizes light tones; as a result, the intensity histogram peak slightly shifts to the right, although the general shape of the peak is preserved (Fig. A1).
+The color maps "binary" or "gray" from the same library return the result that follows the original data. - 3.
+Image intensity.
+As processed by Python, the values are rounded up to second digits, and some are assigned to different bins compared to the original data.
 The histogram and CDF have stronger oscillations than the raw data (Fig. A1) and require smoothing before the application of the ATS method.

 Running an automated threshold detection on the image raises another question: how much does the image resolution affect the identification accuracy compared to the raw data.
 We apply the ATS algorithm to raw and image data under different resolutions: 72, 150, and 300 dpi.
-We observe little influence from the image resolution, except for few LES cases, where the low resolution of 72 dpi affected the threshold detection.
-In those cases, the detected threshold is lower than in fine resolution cases, and, therefore, a larger shape is identified as a wake.
+We observe little influence from the image resolution, except for a few LES cases, where the low resolution of 72 dpi affected the threshold detection.
+In those cases, the detected threshold is lower than in fine-resolution cases, and, therefore, a larger shape is identified as a wake.
 The image resolution of 150 dpi and above agrees well with the wake identification from the raw data.
 The general shape of an image intensity histogram does not depend on the image resolution.
 The image resolution of 150 dpi or higher is recommended for use, although 72 dpi also produces good detection results.